Phil-Holland/CNE-RAT/README.md

 cp .env-template .env
 ```

-**Step 2:** Edit the `.env` file, and set the contained environment variables for your needs.
-This step it not necessary if you are just running the application locally (i.e. not exposing over a network or developing).
+**Step 2 (optional):** Edit the `.env` file, and set the contained environment variables for your needs.
+This step is not necessary if you are just running the application locally (i.e. not exposing over a network).

-- `DEBUG`: set to `0` to run in "production" mode, or `1` to run in "development" mode.
 - `FLOWER_USER`: set to the desired username for the task queue management interface.
 - `FLOWER_PASSWORD`: set to the desired password for the task queue management interface.
 - `REDIS_PASSWORD`: set to the desired password for database access.